 When Things Fall Apart

-One day, about two months ago, my “sweetheart’s” life changed abruptly ~ life as he knew it, life as we knew it.
+One day, in January of this year, my “sweetheart’s” life changed abruptly ~ life as he knew it, life as we knew it.
 His body began a chaotic fight within.
 Symptom after symptom began showing up and he made various trips to Urgent Care centers.
 He doesn’t have a primary care doctor because he is normally so healthy and fit.
-The doctors they kept sending him home with “it’s just a virus” and there was “nothing” they can do.
+The doctors kept sending him home with “it’s just a virus” and “there is nothing” they can do.
 I have a love-hate relationship with doctors.
 Maybe it’s more accurate to say I don’t always trust in them.
-It’s complex, and some of that is from layers of complex trauma – my mother died from a sepsis infection in the hospital, a podiatrist screwed up a foot surgery for me, and on and on.
+It’s complex, and some of that is from layers of complex trauma – my mother died from a sepsis infection in the hospital, a podiatrist screwed up my foot surgery, and on and on.

-He was released from the hospital with no real answers yet other than ruling some things out.
-It looks like he may be experiencing autoimmune challenges and the ER doctor told him to see a specialist.
+He was released from the hospital with no real answers yet, other than ruling some things out.
+It looks like he may be experiencing autoimmune challenges, and the ER doctor told him to see a specialist.
 (August is the soonest he can get an appointment – argh!)
 At least we have some ideas of what this could be: an auto immune disorder.
 An autoimmune disease is a condition in which your immune system mistakenly attacks your body.
 The immune system normally guards against germs like bacteria and viruses.
 When it senses these foreign invaders, it sends out an army of fighter cells to attack them.
 Normally, the immune system can tell the difference between foreign cells and your own cells.
 In an autoimmune disease, the immune system mistakes part of your body, like your joints or skin, as foreign.
 It releases proteins called autoantibodies that attack healthy cells.
 Doctors don’t know exactly what causes the immune-system misfire.
 (Source Autoimmune)

-It’s been quite the emotional ordeal for me to see my beloved suffering and feeling so helpless in providing any ease.
-As an HSP (Highly Sensitive Person), and with my trauma being activated, and the normal worries of “what if’s” my nervous system has been in chaos!
-I’d like to say my mindfulness practices have helped, and they have to some degree, however, mindfulness also teaches us to be with whatever is arising, and the fact is, sometimes it feels like things are falling apart and we fall for a while.
+It’s been quite the emotional ordeal for me to see my beloved suffering and my feeling so helpless in providing any ease.
+As an HSP (Highly Sensitive Person), and with my trauma being activated, and the normal worries of “what if’s” about his situation, my nervous system has been in chaos!
+I’d like to say my mindfulness practices have helped, and they have to some degree, however, mindfulness also teaches us to be with whatever is arising, and the fact is, sometimes it feels like things are falling apart, and we fall for a while.
 It feels like this sometimes.
 He has had some things under control and seems a bit more himself in the last few days so I am also feeling relieved and better able to re-focus on my work and my own self-care.
-I’ve had to let go of some planned things and I may have to do some more and hopefully people will understand.
+I’ve had to let go of some planned things, and I may have to let go of some more, and hopefully people will understand.
 Some won’t – I’ve already disappointed some people with cancellations, and that hurts too, but I know I am doing my best and have to let go of the judgments of others, too.

-What I’ve been reminded of in these past two very long months is that things are impermanent and no matter how hard we fight to keep things the same, the fight is what creates the tension and struggle in our lives.
+What I’ve been REminded of in these past very long months is that things are impermanent, and no matter how hard we fight to keep things the same, the fight is what creates the tension and struggle in our lives.
 Whether we are talking about the weather, or our feelings, or our health, or our relationships, things change.
 They just do.
 And to fight this reality is to create our own suffering.
 And so I realized I can still share a sunset with my beloved and if he is unable to open his eyes because he is in pain, I can take it in for him and send him my warm wishes.
-I can still pour a cup of tea for him and we can feel the warmth of the mug on our hands, and sip the healing ingredients, I can still laugh with children at school, and I can cry my tears as I go out the door hoping he will be ok on his own while I work.
+I can still pour a cup of tea for both of us and we can feel the warmth of the mug on our hands, and sip the healing ingredients.
+I can still laugh with children at school, and I can cry my tears as I go out the door in the morning hoping he will be ok on his own while I am away at work.

 Learn more >>> Slow Yoga for Resilience